Posts Tagged ‘Maybach 3’

 The tension on the faces of his team is palpable as Jones fires up the engine after the monumental job in rebuilding it onernight.
 10.30AM Sunday January 9 1954, Shorter Bros workshop in Auckland.
 Team is Don Busche, Dean in tie!, Bib Stillwell and Jack Joyce (Malcolm Preston)

-It was a triumph over adversity as the car threw a rod in practice punching a sizable hole in the crankcase and damaging a cylinder bore.
+It was a triumph over adversity as the car threw a rod in practice, punching a sizeable hole in the crankcase and damaging a cylinder bore.
 Dean ‘phoned Australia for spares which could not be delivered in time.
-Undeterred, the team comprising Dean, Otto Stone, Jack Joyce, Bib Stillwell and Don Busch scoured town, patched the crankcase and machined both a GMC rod whose weight was carefully matched to the originals and a new cylinder liner.
+Undeterred, the team comprising Dean, Otto Stone, Jack Joyce, Bib Stillwell and Don Busch scoured town, patched the crankcase and machined both a GMC rod whose weight was carefully matched to the original, and a new cylinder liner.

-The engine was running by 10.30AM on Sunday morning.
-Stan catching some ‘beauty sleep’ to be race-ready, the race’s duration 2 hours and 45 minutes, the patched Maybach and Jones doing justice to the ingenuity and resilience of their small team.
+The engine was running by 10.30AM on Sunday morning, with Stan catching some beauty sleep to be race-ready.
+The event’s duration was 2 hours and 45 minutes, the patched Maybach and Jones doing justice to the ingenuity and resilience of their small team.

 stan nz